laravel-enso/documentation/docs/packages/vue-datatable.md

 - `export`, buttons that trigger an export
 - `ajax`, buttons that trigger an ajax request.

-The configuration options for buttons are, as follows:
+The most common configuration options for buttons are, as follows:
 - `type`: required, string, available options are `row` / `global`
 - `icon`: required, string, expects Font Awesome icon classes (ensure classes are available in the page)
 - `class`: required, string, expects CSS styling classes
-- `routeSuffix`: optional, string, if given, gets appended to the `routePrefix` param
+- `routeSuffix`: optional, string, if given, gets appended to the `routePrefix` template param
 - `event`: optional, string, the name of an event that is emitted on click, which allows for custom in-page handling, outside of the table
 - `postEvent`: optional, string, the name of the event that is emitted after the completion of the ajax request (only applies to ajax type of buttons)
 - `action`: optional, string, available options are `router` / `href` / `export` / `ajax`.

-Depending on the chosen options, other parameters could be required
+Depending on the chosen options, other parameters could be required:
 - `fullRoute`: optional, string, if given, is used independently from the `routePrefix` param
 - `label`: optional, string, for both global buttons and row buttons
 - `tooltip`: optional, string, should be provided only for row buttons